SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 the longitudinal coordinate and :math:`r`, the radial coordinate.
 Therefore, each of them is only two dimensional.
 Thus, the computational cost of AM simulations scales approximately as 2D simulations multiplied by the number of modes.
-However, a higher number of particles might be necessary to obtain convergence of the results (always check the convergence of your results by increasing the number of macro-particles and modes).
+However, a higher number of macro-particles might be necessary to obtain convergence of the results (always check the convergence of your results by increasing the number of macro-particles and modes).
 A rule of thumb is to use at least 4 times the number of modes as